bradleybares/automatic-tweet-generator/README.md

 ## Project Status

 The project is fully functional and meets all the set goals.
-However, as this was related to another project that is on hold I am unlikely to continue work on the project.
+However, as this was related to a project that is no longer in the works I am unlikely to continue work on the project.
 This project was a fantastic learning experience and I hope to bring my newfound knowledge to future endeavours.